artlung/blogofthe.day/README.md

 ## Contributing

 Want to add your site to blogofthe.day?
 Add your site to the bottom of the "blogs" value in the `sites.json` file.
 Sites are selected at random, so it may take a while for your blog to show up on the site.
-Then, file a PR.
+Then, file a pull request.